There has been some talk for a while now about how important it is–or isn’t– to have an emergency fund.

 So much so, that some people have actually begun to dismiss the notion as a waste of investable assets or some other nonsense.

-There is some validity in some small part to that line of thinking.
+There is some validity–to some small degree–to that way of thinking.

 If you are keeping that money in a regular checking or savings account at your local bank that pays < 1% in interest I would agree it’s a waste.